 There will be no impact on income to the Council because the charges will remain the same.
 The costs for buying in the plates would decrease in future because less stock will be required.
 This would be taken into account when calculating the licensing fees.

 COMMENTS OF THE MONITORING OFFICER

-If Members decide to approve the proposed changes then this will have to be referred to Full Council for consideration and approval This section is to be completed by the Legal Services Manager and will include any legal implications for the Council
+If Members decide to approve the proposed changes then this will have to be referred to Full Council for consideration and approval.

 OTHER IMPLICATIONS: